mekkablue/FixZeroHandles/README.md

 Alternatively, you can also use it as a custom parameter in an instance:

 	Property: Filter
-	Value: GlyphsFilterFixZeroHandles;
+	Value: FixZeroHandles;

 At the end of the parameter value, you can hang `exclude:` or `include:`, followed by a comma-separated list of glyph names.
 This will apply the filter only to the included glyphs, or the glyphs not excluded, respectively.

 ### Requirements

-The plugin needs Glyphs 1.4.3 or higher, running on OS X 10.7 or later.
-I can only test it in current OS versions, and I assume it will not work in versions of Mac OS X older than 10.7.
+The plugin needs Glyphs 2.3 or higher, running on OS X 10.9 or later.

 ### License

-Copyright 2014 Rainer Erich Scheichelbauer (@mekkablue).
+Copyright 2014-2018 Rainer Erich Scheichelbauer (@mekkablue).
 Based on sample code by Georg Seifert (@schriftgestalt).

 Licensed under the Apache License, Version 2.0 (the "License");